 How to search for Abandoned Forms

-- When watching a session, check for the highlighted Abandoned Form event(s) in the events bar.
+- Scroll down to the search results to find related sessions, and click the play icon to watch.
+When watching a session, check for the highlighted Abandoned Form event(s) in the events bar.
 Watch what happens before and after they abandon the form.
 Look for console errors or warnings, mouse thrashing, rage clicks, or poor UX that led to the abandonment.
 Click Page Insights at the top right of the screen to view click maps and view aggregate data for users who encountered this form.

 - Hone your search to sessions of specific abandoned forms by using the form's unique CSS selector, which can be found in the events bar.

 A few notes on Abandoned Forms

 - Your <form> elements must have a submit event as a part of the form OR have a button keyword that we've identified as a common submit event (such as 'Checkout', 'Purchase', or 'Submit').

 - When a form submission fails on the client side, FullStory will be sure to mark that as form abandonment.
 However, if there is a server side submission error, FullStory won't treat that as an abandonment since the the submit event was caught.